 About

-I began thinking about what shapes education in third grade, when I was sent to the principal’s office for asking why our lesson on Columbus left out all of the people his expedition subjugated and killed.
-I went to the University of Massachusetts at Amherst to prepare to be a history teacher, so I could teach the way my 8-year-old self had needed.
-But my history education courses had assumptions embedded in them that made me deeply uncomfortable.
+I first began thinking about what shapes education in third grade, when I was sent to the principal’s office for asking why our lesson on Columbus left out all of the people his expedition killed.
+Later, I went to the University of Massachusetts at Amherst to prepare to be a history teacher so I could learn how to teach in the ways my eight-year-old self had needed.
+But my history and education courses had assumptions embedded in them that made me deeply uncomfortable.

-The more I learned, the more I believed I needed to dedicate myself to making American higher education better, not only through teaching and research, but also by helping institutional leaders make more informed decisions.
+The more I learned, the more I came to believe that the best way I could contribute to education was by working to make American higher education better – not only through teaching and research, but also by helping institutional leaders make more informed and thoughtful decisions.

 Scholarship